 Make your intranet a savior during COVID-19 crisis

 There are so many ways that an intranet can be used in an emergency situation.
-Always remember that the intranet delivers values to employees and engage with it.
+Always remember that the intranet during a crisis delivers values to employees and engage with it.
 If it is well-managed, the employee will trust it, and come back again and again.
 You can also empower your remote workforce and raise employee engagement during this crisis.
 Schedule a DEMO to learn more about improving a crisis management strategy.